Borneo: Recent history

 In August 2019, Indonesian president Joko Widodo announced a plan to move the capital of Indonesia from Jakarta to a newly established location in the East Kalimantan province in Borneo.

 Demographics

 The demonym for Borneo is Bornean.

 Borneo had 23,053,723 inhabitants (in 2020 Censuses), a population density of 30.8 PD/sqkm.
 Most of the population lives in coastal cities, although the hinterland has small towns and villages along the rivers.

+Borneo is home to a number of different Indigenous peoples and distinct languages and cultures.
+Dayak is inconsistently used as a collective term for non-Muslim Austronesian Indigenous peoples from Borneo, encompassing the Iban and Bidayuh in East Malaysia, and the Kayan, Kenyah and Ngaju of Kalimantan.
+Historically, many Dayaks lived in communal longhouses, lacked class structure and practiced shifting cultivation for subsistence.